CypherCove/IconDivvy/README.md

 "`launcherAdaptive`".
 There are separate jobs (and staging directories) because Android legacy and adaptive icon images have different sizes, and legacy icons should preferably be `mipmap` resources.

-`sizeDip` is the size in pixels of the drawable at **mdpi** density.
+`sizeDip` is the size in pixels of the drawable at **mdpi** density in Android density-independent-pixel units.
+If the image is not square, its aspect ratio is preserved and `sizeDip` corresponds with the width.
 The image will be resized for each input density and placed in corresponding resource directories with the same file name as the source image file.
 By default, the densities **mdpi** through **xxxdpi** are produced.
-These can be customized with the `densities` property:
+These can be customized with the `densities`
+property:

 ```groovy
 iconDivvy {